 Payment Links & Digital Wallets

 When a phone payment isn't practical — or when the customer prefers Apple Pay, Google Pay, or PayPal — a branded payment link is sent via SMS or email during the call.
 The customer completes payment on their device while the conversation continues.
-This bridges voice and digital channels seamlessly.
+This bridges voice and digital channels without friction.

 How to Choose a Voice Payment Solution